Survivor Québec 2024

 Survivor Québec (season 2), also known as Survivor Québec 2024, is the second season of the Québécois reality television series Survivor Québec.
 This season consists of 20 contestants competing in two tribes of ten competing against one another to survive and avoid elimination.
 After 42 days, one will be crowned the Sole Survivor and win the grand prize of $100,000.

 The season is presented by Patrice Bélanger and airs on Noovo.
 On March 4, 2024, more information was revealed about the aftershow, Survivor Québec en prolongation.
 Unlike the previous season, the aftershow would run for 60 minutes instead of 30 minutes, still on Sunday evenings directly after Sunday episodes.
 It will be hosted by consultant Jean-Thomas Jobin with the help of collaborators Alex Perron, Alexandre Despatie, Geneviève Hébert-Dumont, Korine Côté and Joël Dandurand.
 The season premiered on 31 March 2024 and concluded on 16 June 2024, when Ghyslain Octeau-Piché was declared the winner over André Savard and Kassandre Bastarache in a unanimous 8-0-0 jury vote.

 Contestants

+The season was filmed in El Nido, Palawan in the Philippines.

 Like the previous season, the cast was revealed prior to filming, on 7 February 2024.
 The cast included the mayor of Amos, Sébastien D'Astous.